cipherlogs/cipherlogs/README.md

 <h1>The motivation</h1>

 By the end of 2021, I got bit by the **crypto** bug.
 It lived at the intersection of a lot of my interests.
 It also opened the possibility for making solutions that can wrest sovereignty away from the oligarchy and back to the people.

 Some of the most technologically advanced projects in and out of the blockchain space turn to functional programming for fault tolerance, and scalability, while offering superior approaches to handle parallelization and distribution.

+That's exactly my circle of interest.
-Either you are a #frontend or a #backend developer, You should set your eyes on this space and prepare for what's coming in the upcoming years.
+If you are a #frontend or a #backend developer, You should set your eyes on this space and prepare for what's coming in the upcoming years.

-<h3>Useful tools</h3>
+<h3>Useful libs/tools</h3>

-below are a selection of tools that I have created that will help you write better software.
+below is a selection of tools that I have created to help me stay in the right lane

 to be continued...